 Vaccines may be available to help prevent illness in people who have been exposed if they meet certain criteria.
 Confidentially sharing information about close contacts with the Health Department can help prevent additional cases of the illness.

-Many people with monkeypox have a mild illness and recover without treatment.
-Antiviral medication may be available to reduce symptoms of Monkeypox or speed recovery in some people.
+Many people with mpox have a mild illness and recover without treatment.
+Antiviral medication may be available to reduce symptoms of mpox or speed recovery in some people.
 Your health care provider can review possible treatment options with you based on your situation.
 Contact the Wood County Health Department infectious disease representatives if you need additional information.

 Questions?
 Contact Wood County Health Department infectious disease representatives at 419-354-4306